 Each trial has its own opportunities and risks, but many people find that all share these benefits:

 - Health care provided by leading physicians in the field of cancer research.

 - Access to new drugs and interventions before they are widely available.

 - Close monitoring of your health care and side effects.

 - A more active role in your own health care.

 - If the approach being studied is found to be helpful, you may be among the first to make a valuable contribution to cancer research.

 Safety is always a priority.
 When you participate in a clinical trial, you can be assured

-- The ethical and legal codes that govern a medical practice also apply to clinical trials.
+- The ethical and legal codes that govern a medical practice are even more stringent on clinical trials.